 - Final Job Offer or Retraction (based on background check results and driving abstract results if applicable)

-Are you detail-oriented and highly organized?
 We are hiring an Accountant Technician II to join the fiscal team in the Human Services Department.
 Bring your multi-tasking skills to this fast-paced environment.

 If you have exceptional attention to detail and enjoy ensuring payroll assignments are accurate, compliant and complete, consider joining our team!
 We are looking for candidates who have a proven record of accomplishment and previous experience in processing high-volume payroll.

 The successful candidate will be detail-oriented and have experience in:

 - Performing complex and specialist accounting duties in an accounting subsystem such as payroll and accounts payable;

 - Proficiency in the use of Microsoft Office products.